ObsceneNameHere/CheatTables/Tables/Steam/Halo MCC/Notes.md

 C (+8) | Counter for challenge.
 This value is what triggers the completion status and immediately displays when viewing challenges.

 I (+20) | Inidates if challenge is Pinned.
 Increases value by 256 when pinned and decreases by 256 when unpinned.
 Can be 0/256 or large 4 byte value.
 This can also make a challenge marked as 'completed' viewable again by setting to 0.
+0=Incomplete 1=Complete 256=Pinnedc

 J (+24) | Indicator for an Online Match challenge?* 1=Offine 0=Online Changing this does not work to complete the challenge offline.

-C/F/H   | Unknown but seem to carry the same value from time to time.
+D/F/H/N*  | Unknown but seem to carry the same value from time to time. *N is less often to carry identical values.

+K/L     | Unique Challenge indentifier.
+Can be 0. i.e. (VS CPU) Complete weekly challenges.

-E/G/K/L/M/N | Unknown.
+E/G/K/L/M | Unknown.

+Online Challenges | Do not carry values in D/E/F/G/H/I while offline does.

 PvE
 (Incomplete)